Mumbai: Gust of wind foils murder attempt on Ganpati Visarjan day

-A gust of wind averts major tragedy on the day of Ganpati Visarjan in Antop Hill, leading to the arrest of a contract killer, on his way to bump off a local developer, hiding in a burkha by allowing an alert policeman to get a look at him
+A gust of wind averts major tragedy on the day of Ganpati Visarjan in Antop Hill, leading to the arrest of a contract killer, hiding in a burkha by allowing an alert policeman to get a look at him

 Police Naik D V Badekar, attached with the Antop Hill police station, spots a burkha-clad person, walking suspiciously, in the area while on bandobast duty for Ganpati Visarjan

 With thousands of devotees out on the streets for Ganpati Visarjan on Tuesday, a passing breeze, good observational skills and quick thinking helped the police avert what could have ended up being a major tragedy in Antop Hill.

 Not completely sure of his suspicions, he merely walks alongside the person, after having alerted his superiors.
 Just then, a passing breeze lifts the veil, and Badekar spots a moustache on the face

 An alert policeman attached with the Antop Hill police station arrested a contract killer, who was on his way to bump off a local developer and escape in the ensuing melee.

 Having got his doubts confirmed, he asks the man to stop, but instead the latter starts to run.
 Badekar alerts the other officers deputed nearby, and together, they manage to chase him down

 Police Naik D V Badekar was posted on a road close to the police station on bandobast duty, when around 7.30 pm he saw a burkha-clad person in the crowd.
 His suspicions were raised on noticing the figure's manly walking style.
 But not being 100 per cent certain and to avoid any unnecessary trouble, he refrained from questioning the person, who had a plastic bag in hand.